Jim-Fan/prolog-fun/docs/README.md

 word('STRAWBERRY').
 ~~~~

 The real file has 416295 lines and could be found in this repository [here](../word.pl).
-To start having fun, run swi-prolog in console and load our dictionary file by entering command:
+To start having fun, run swi-prolog in console and load our dictionary file by entering commands:

 ~~~~
 swipl